GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 Read: Hello World!
 ```

-To print mixture of more than a single data type in a single `print()` function, there are two possible methods with slightly different results.
+To print a mixture of more than a single data type in a single `print()` function, there are two possible methods with slightly different results.

 1. Using a comma `,` can list the data in sequence but always places blank space on each comma.